Communicating the PHE Unwinding: How States Are Conducting Outreach and Planning

 As emphasized in states’ unwinding plans, enrollee outreach is critical to ensure that those who are eligible maintain their coverage, and those who are ineligible are transitioned to a Marketplace plan or other insurance.
 State Health and Value Strategies recently published State Strategies for Sequencing Enrollee Communications When Medicaid Continuous Coverage Ends as well as recommended terms for use in direct-to-consumer communications, which can be found on the one-stop page of communications resources for states.

-Many states—such as Arizona, Colorado, Georgia, Indiana, Iowa, Michigan, New Hampshire, Rhode Island, Utah, Virginia, and Washington—have created webpages to inform enrollees about the upcoming return to normal renewal processes.
+Many states—such as Arizona, Colorado, Georgia, Indiana, Iowa, Michigan, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, and Wisconsin—have created webpages to inform enrollees about the upcoming return to normal renewal processes.
 Each of these pages feature answers to frequently asked questions about the PHE and what members need to do now, such as updating their contact information or keeping an eye out for mail notices.
 The New Hampshire Department of Health and Human Services also recently hosted a healthcare coverage renewal event for Medicaid enrollees to provide updated information and receive assistance completing their applications.
 Individuals attending the event received a free bag of groceries and representatives were on hand to assist with applying for other public benefit programs.
 Some states—including Arkansas and Louisiana—launched phone campaigns to encourage their Medicaid enrollees to update their contact information in preparation for resuming renewals.
 Others, such as Montana, Nevada, and South Carolina, issued press releases or newsletters to inform members about the end of the PHE.
 The Montana press release specifies that members whose coverage cannot be automatically renewed at the end of the PHE will receive a renewal packet as well as a follow-up text message encouraging them to complete the renewal package.
 State Health and Value Strategies published an expert perspective on the importance of text messaging as an outreach strategy, which includes template text messages.

 States Are Collaborating with Stakeholders